-(1) $$Logit(M{ij}) = \alpha + \sum{k=1}^{n} \beta{ijk} X{ijk} + \sum{k=1}^{m} \gamma{jk} \theta{jk} + hhGrant_j + \sum{k=1}^{16} \varphi_k S_k + \varepsilon{ijk} \varphi_k S_k$$
+(1) $$Logit(M{ij}) = \alpha + \sum{k=1}^{n} \beta{ijk} X{ijk} + \sum{k=1}^{m} \gamma{jk} \theta{jk} + hhGrant_j + \sum{k=1}^{16} \varphi_k S_k + \varepsilon{ij}$$

 The outcome of this model is binary indicator with value of 1 for migration to the US for individual i from household j.
 Individual-level characteristics (X) are include age, age-squared, gender and last completed education level.
 The dataset does not report the number of years in school and will instead use education levels, sorted into three binary variables of the following categories: no education, secondary and high school completion.
 Primary schooling is omitted to prevent multicollinearity.
-The household characteristics (θ) in this model include whether or not the household knows a relative in the US (relatives), whether or not the household is agricultural (hhAgr), number of adults in the household (hhAdults), crime, and indigenous origin.
+The household characteristics ( $\theta$ ) in this model include whether or not the household knows a relative in the US (relatives), whether or not the household is agricultural (hhAgr), number of adults in the household (hhAdults), crime, and indigenous origin.
 Crime is measured through two binary variables, Gangs and Drugs.
 These variables indicate whether or not the household had known of gang or drug violence in its neighborhood.
 Indigenous is a binary indicator for whether or not the individual belongs to an indigenous group.
 The treatment variable, household grant participation (hhGrant) is a binary variable indicating whether or not the individual belonged to a household that received the Oportunidades grant at the time of survey.
-In order to control for distance and regional characteristics, the model includes state dummies (S) for all 16 states in the sample. ε{ij} is the error reported in the model.
+In order to control for distance and regional characteristics, the model includes state dummies (S) for all 16 states in the sample. $\varepsilon{ij}$ is the error reported in the model.
 In addition, the model will cluster standard errors by municipality in order to correct for correlation of standard errors within each municipality.

 The predictions of the coefficients on the variables reflect that of previous theories and literature.
-For example, Age and Age^2 will determine the relationship between age of individuals to be linear or quadratic.
+For example, Age and $Age^2$ will determine the relationship between age of individuals to be linear or quadratic.
 Individuals with less education may be more inclined to migrate to the US for work than those with higher education who have a tendency to seek work within Mexico (Stark & Taylor, 1991).
 Relatives in the US is a proxy for US migration networks as explained in social network migration theory, and the coefficient for this indicator is likely to be positive, suggesting that individuals that have this connection will be more likely to migrate (Taylor, 1986).
-Rural and agricultural households see more migration incidences; thus, hhAgr is likely to be positive (Stark & Lucas, 1988).
+The variable, hhAgr, is included to test the effect of agricultural or rural environment on migration.
 Number of adults is included to test if more adults in the household may make it easier for others to leave.
 Crime measures, Gangs and Drugs, will measure the relationship between these two types of violence against migration.
 Indigenous is included to observe if ethnical background will alter migration.